Katherine Tingley: Early life

-Tingley was born in Newburyport, Massachusetts, on July 6, 1852, the daughter of James P. and Susan Westcott, of early colonial ancestry.
+Tingley was born in Newburyport, Massachusetts, on July 6, 1847, the daughter of James P. and Susan Westcott, of early colonial ancestry.

 Career

 She was employed as a social worker in New York City when she met William Quan Judge.
 She joined the Theosophical Society on October 13, 1894.

-In 1895, disputes between Judge and Annie Besant led to a split, with Judge taking most of the American section with him, and leading it for one year until his death in 1896.
-At that point Tingley became the new head of the Universal Brotherhood and Theosophical Society, although her identity was concealed for one year.
+In 1895, disputes between Judge and Annie Besant led to a split, with Judge taking most of the American section with him.
+After converting Tingley to Theosophy, Judge appointed her as the Outer Head of the Theosophical Society. became the new head of the Universal Brotherhood and Theosophical Society, although her identity was concealed for one year.
 In 1898, a group of roughly 200 theosophists led by Ernest Temple Hargrove seceded from Tingley's organization, and formed a rival group based in New York City.

-She conducted two theosophical crusades around the world.
+Tingley conducted two theosophical crusades around the world.
 She was the founder of the International Brotherhood League, and also of the Summer Home for Children, Spring Valley, New Jersey, of a home for orphan children in Point Loma, California, and of several academies for boys and girls in Cuba.
 She did relief and emergency hospital work after the Spanish–American War and was instrumental in establishing hospitals in Manila and Cuba.

 On February 13, 1900, she transferred the Society's international headquarters from New York City to a new colony she called Lomaland, located in the Point Loma community near San Diego, California.
 Her settlement included Raja-Yoga School and College, Theosophical University, and the School for the Revival of the Lost Mysteries of Antiquity.

 In 1901, the Los Angeles Times printed a story entitled "Outrages at Point Loma; Exposed by an ‘Escape’ from Tingley.
 Startling Tales told in this City.
 Women and Children Starved and Treated Like Convicts.
 Thrilling Rescue."
 It made various claims against Tingley, and she immediately filed a lawsuit against the paper for libel and won the following year, resulting in other papers being much more reluctant to attack her publicly.